Background Information on Patella Dislocation

 6. Excellent dynamic stability

 Ideally, patients should be able to meet these criteria 6 weeks after a dislocation treated non-surgically, and 3-4 months after surgical treatment.
 However, there is considerable variability depending on the severity of the injury and the type of surgical treatment performed.
+For athletes recovering from other major knee injuries, the ACL surgery recovery timeline guide at Ochsner-Andrews illustrates how similar criteria-based return-to-sport benchmarks are applied across knee rehabilitation programs.

 Diagnosis of Patellar Dislocation